 After graduate school, Elissa served as a recreation and camp staff training consultant and team building facilitator.
 She also assisted new nonprofits in their formalization and expansion phases.
 She served as a regional director for the YMCA before returning to Eugene to take the helm of Camp Fire Wilani.
 Elissa loves hiking, yoga, excellent coffee, birds and moose.
 (She really loves moose.)
 She can often be found in parks or other outdoor areas naturalizing to strangers whether they are interested or not.

 Erik Matisek is a current graduate student at the University of Oregon pursuing concurrent Master Degrees in Nonprofit Management & Business Administration.
 He is passionate about the benefits of nature and hopes to provide opportunities for youth to reduce their screen time and get outside.
 His favorite outdoor pursuits include backpacking, rock climbing and mountain biking.
 He and his partner love spending their free time exploring the desert and mountains in his ’86 Westfalia.
 Erik has nonprofit experience as a staff, volunteer and board member.
-He is very excited to learn from and help support the fundraising and development at Camp Fire Wilani.
+Erik was indispensable helping us get ready for S’mores and Pours as an intern in Winter of 2019, and he will forever be part of our family!

 Young people want to shape the world.